AfrozSaqlain/Papr/README.md

 ## Key Features

 ### Dashboard & Discovery
-* **Daily Research Dashboard:** Displays 10 new random papers daily from your predefined keywords, which you can customize in the **Settings** workspace to match your field of interest, helping you stay up to date with the latest advancements in your research area.
+* **Daily Research Dashboard:** Displays 10 new random papers daily into your feed, from your predefined keywords, which you can customize in the **Settings** workspace to match your field of interest, helping you stay up to date with the latest advancements in your research area.
 Also lets you track reading time, active streaks, disk usage, and much more.
 * **Integrated arXiv Search:** Search arXiv directly by title, author, category, abstract, or DOI.
 Search results load incrementally, let you filter on the fly.
 * **Clean Filenames:** Downloads run in the background and are automatically saved with sanitized, human-readable titles instead of cryptic arXiv IDs (e.g., `2401.12345.pdf`).
 * **Smart Deduplication:** Resolves database conflicts across your library (matching arXiv ID, file path, or DOI) and merges records during downloads or scans without losing your existing notes, bookmarks, or reading progress.